Postbac IRTA/CRTA Program FAQs

 What are my chances of receiving a Postbac IRTA/CRTA?

-Like many of the research training programs at the NIH, the Postbac IRTA program is highly selective.
-Over the past calendar year, less than 10% of applicants were selected for the program.
+Like many of the research training programs at the NIH, the Postbac IRTA Program is highly competitive.
+Over the past calendar year, about 24% of applicants were selected for the program.

 How can I improve my chances of being selected for a Postbac IRTA/CRTA?